iraftoul/WordPress/readme.md

 oc new-app php~https://github.com/iraftoul/wordpress
 ```

-After you successfully deployed WordPress, you need to access it.
-You expose it as a service using the following command:
+After successfully deploying WordPress, you need to access it.
+Expose it as a service using the following command:

 ```
 oc expose svc/wordpress